-Content: The presenters were appointed to the posts of Secondary PGCE co-ordinator and co-ordinator of Professional Studies respectively mid-way through last academic year (2009-10).
+Content: The presenters were appointed to the posts of Secondary PGCE co-ordinator and coordinator of Professional Studies respectively mid-way through last academic year (2009-10).
 The presentation focuses on their subsequent collaboration in a process of improvement of the core Professional Studies programme.
 Drawing initially on baseline observations and feedback from students and ITT co-ordinators during the latter half of 2009-10, a number of areas for development were identified.
 These included: improving the coherence of the programme; offering greater scope for personalisation and choice; introducing strategies to foster student agency, ownership and responsibility; improved links between the aims and purpose of the Professional Studies programme and related school-based tasks; and practical issues relating to length of sessions and students' capacity for concentration.

+The paper outlines a range of measures being implemented during the current academic year.
 These have included: the introduction of 4 discrete strands running throughout the Professional Studies programme; increased involvement of practitioners and other education professionals in the design and delivery of the programme; two full-day conferences on specific themes ('Stay Safe' and 'Enjoy and Achieve') plus a themed 'Career Development' day; greatly increased scope for choice and personalisation from a menu of optional sessions; the introduction of student-led workshops and discussion groups to foster agency, ownership and responsibility; review of school-based tasks, with greater emphasis on Practitioner Enquiry; and practical improvements to arrangements for the programme.